schalafi/investing-blog/blog/content/posts/6-not-always-but-in-average.md

 The good news is that, on **AVERAGE**, the market provides you with positive returns — and even much better returns than real estate and other assets.

-You are not over-performing the market.
-50% is A Magical Number
-You need to understand average: Show how different investments perform over time

-How much is a lot of return?
-How much is too little return?
-Returns are really tricky: measuring in different time frames and with different risk and with changing time horizons

-Living from your investments.
-Is thatrh even possible??w

-The 50% return  investment: Stocks that have gone 50% or more in one year or less but they have other dark side.

-Next day: Anomalies in the market, markets are inefficient Next day:Active vs pasive investment
-Market bubbles: 2001, 2008, AI bubble
-Diversified investmen: Createa a Portfolio of Diversified stocks Psychological biases in investment
-Asset types: